LuxsAtHome/CISC-486---Group-20/README.md

 This enemy, a hostile diver, operates similar to the fish enemy's FSM, but instead of patroling a set path it remains stationary and instead of charging into the player it moves randomly and attacks from a distance after a brief time interval passes.

-To compensate for the, we focused a lot on the completion of the game-space.
+To compensate for the inability to complete a descision tree, we focused a lot on the completion of the game-space.
 In addition to the locked door mechanic that was discussed in Assignment 1, the map of the game is now complete, barring future revisions based on what’s needed for the game.